menganha/tiled_map_editor/README.md

 #### 3. Tools and Map Editing

 Draw the tiles onto the Canvas as desired.
 Move the mouse while holding the left mouse button to draw multiple tiles.
 You are currently using the "draw" tool.
-Notice how the draw tool arrow is highlighted in red.
+Notice how the draw tool icon is highlighted in red.
+This means that it is currently active.
+If you switch to another tool at any point, it will be highlighted in red to show that it is active.

 ![Draw Map](https://github.com/Multilingual-Coder/tilebasic/blob/main/content/images/Step6.jpg)